Marshall Applewhite: Nomadic lifestyle

 By 1975, Applewhite and Nettles had taken the names "Bo" and "Peep".
 They had about 70 followers and saw themselves as shepherds tending a flock.
 Applewhite believed that complete separation from earthly desires was a prerequisite of ascension to the Next Level and emphasized passages in the New Testament in which Jesus spoke about forsaking worldly attachments.
 Members were consequently instructed to renounce: friends, family, media, drugs, alcohol, jewelry, facial hair, and sexuality.
 Furthermore, they were at first required to adopt biblical names.
-Applewhite and Nettles soon told them to adopt two-syllable names that ended in "ody" and had three consonants in the first syllable, such as Rkkody, Jmmody, and Lvvody; Applewhite stated that these names emphasized that his followers were spiritual children.
+Applewhite and Nettles soon told them to adopt two-syllable names that ended in "ody" and had three consonants in the first syllable, such as Rkkody, Jmmody, and Lvvody; Applewhite stated that these names emphasized that his followers were spiritual children, and these names separated them from the life of their "human vehicles."
 He, Nettles, and their followers lived what religious scholar James Lewis describes as a "quasi-nomadic lifestyle".
 They usually stayed at remote campgrounds and did not speak about their beliefs.
 Applewhite and Nettles ceased having public meetings in April 1975, and spent little time teaching doctrine to their converts.
 The pair also had little contact with their dispersed followers, many of whom renounced their allegiance.

 Applewhite and Nettles feared that they would be assassinated, and taught their followers that their deaths would be similar to those of the two witnesses of the Book of Revelation.
 Balch and Taylor believe that Applewhite's prison experience and early rejection by audiences contributed to this fear.
 Applewhite and Nettles later explained to their followers that the former's treatment by the press was a form of assassination and had fulfilled their prophecy.
 Applewhite took a materialistic view of the Bible, seeing it as a record of extraterrestrial contact with humanity.
 He drew heavily from the Book of Revelation, although he avoided traditional theological terminology and took a somewhat negative tone towards Christianity.
 He only lectured about a small number of verses and never tried to develop a system of theology.